dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_maintenance-->

 To perform maintenance you can interact with the *maintenance* resource.
-You should use *POST* or *PUT* as method for requests.
+You should use *POST* or *PUT* as a method for requests.
 The following methods are available.

 Analytics tables clear will drop all analytics tables.